1anakin20/touchscreen-midi-controller/README.md

 > ⚠️ Close Hairless MIDI before flashing.
 They share the serial port.

----

-## Sharing layouts

-A layout is just a `.json` file — share it like any other file.
-Recipients need the same calibration values for their specific shield, but everything else (controls, MIDI CCs, colors, pages) is portable.

----

-## Planned features
+## Future ideas

-- Visual GUI editor that reads/writes the same JSON format
+- Visual GUI editor to edit the JSON configuration
-- Multiple MIDI channels per layout
-- Page-transition animations
-- Swipe gesture navigation between pages
+- Proper midi in support to sync the state of the screen to the DJ program
+- Arduino Leonardo support as it natively supports MIDI trough USB